Costco Merchant Services Review

 - Online: 1.99% + $0.25 per transaction

-Costco doesn’t mention interchange-plus pricing at all on their website, but it might be available if you ask for it.
-Elavon offers interchange-plus pricing to some of its merchants, so it’s likely that it’s available through Costco also.
+Costco doesn’t mention interchange-plus pricing at all on their website.
+Elavon offers interchange-plus pricing to some of its merchants, so it’s possible that it’s available through Costco also.
 Companies that offer both tiered and interchange-plus pricing plans are more likely to try to set you up for one of their tiered plans, as they’re more profitable for the merchant account provider.
-If the company won’t offer you an interchange-plus plan, we recommend that you take your business elsewhere.

-Costco Merchant Services discloses several fees on their website, but not all of them.
-This is more transparent than many competing providers who don’t disclose any of their fees at all.
+Costco Merchant Services discloses several fees on their website, but only for some of their solutions.
+You won’t find specifics on hardware or software prices for the POS, for example.
+Despite this, Costco is still more transparent than many competing providers who don’t disclose any of their fees at all.
 Here’s what you can expect to pay: